oxidaan/zqloader/README.md

 The project code is portable and should be able to run under both Windows and Linux.
 (For Linux I briefly tried with WSL2/TODO)

 Obviously this project has lots in common with [otla](https://github.com/sweetlilmre/otla).
-Actually I was at 2/3 of developing this when I found out about otla....
+Actually I was at 2/3 of developing this when I found out about Otla....
-Otla seems barely maintained and uses CppBuilder - I think.
-Unlike Otla this project can also be compiled for Linux.
+However Otla seems barely maintained and uses CppBuilder - I think.
+Unlike Otla this project can also be compiled for **Linux**.
 And unlike Otla it uses compression to speed up even more.

 Project
 ----